Pierrobrine/Pierrobrine/README.md

 - 👋 Hi, I’m Pierre
 - 👀 I’m interested in coding, video games, anime and music
-- 🌱 I’m currently learning C++, C# and other langages at CESI and on my free time
+- 🌱 I’m currently learning C++, C#, HTML, CSS, JS and other langages at CESI and on my free time
 - 📫 You can reach me at pierre.martin.xv@gmail.com

 <!---